Business and Industry Partnerships

 When searching for local business and industry partnerships, finding business owners and industry representatives that reflect the local school population is a great first step to building a lasting and meaningful relationship.
 Students will be more likely to engage positively when they can see themselves represented in the partnership.

 Focus Area 5Perkins V reflects the 100-year federal commitment to Career Technical Education (CTE) by providing federal support for CTE programs and focuses on improving the academic and technical achievement of CTE students, strengthening the connections between secondary and postsecondary education and improving accountability.
-Perkins V affords states and local communities the opportunity to implement a vision for CTE that uniquely supports the range of educational needs of students — exploration through career preparation — and balances those student needs with the current and emerging needs of the economy.
+Perkins V allows states and local communities to implement a vision for CTE that uniquely supports the range of educational needs of students — exploration through career preparation — and balances those student needs with the current and emerging needs of the economy.

 Some considerations when searching for business and industry partnerships are: